aka: Chose the Funky Glasses. Sponsored by Lookmatic

 Is there something small you could do this week to help you better love the life you have?
 Maybe something to inspire you to break out of your fashion frump or decorating slump, enliven your boring routine or awaken your creative side?

-In my quest to embrace my personal style, I am wearing funky new glasses from Lookmatic called the Holly glasses in black (Lookmatic a sponsor of The Inspired Room).
+In my quest to embrace my personal style, I am wearing funky new glasses from Lookmatic called the Holly glasses in black.
 Lookmatic is an online sunglasses and prescription eyeglass boutique, with a large celebrity following.
 It was painless and actually fun to order online!
 I love how modern and quirky they are!
 I am so happy I took a risk.
-Go see what fun styles they have and get yourself a pair of modern glasses.
-You’ll feel like a new woman!
-HA.
-Well, I can’t promise you’ll feel like a new woman, but I can promise you’ll have fun embracing the fun side of fashion.